We didn’t give our nanny a 1099 or W-2… Are we required to do so?

 If you control how the work is performed, the babysitter is a household employee.
 If the babysitter controls how the work is performed, the babysitter is self-employed.

 Note: In many cases a babysitter/nanny providing regular services in your home would be an employee.
 However, if an agency provides the worker, controls what work is done and how it is done, the worker generally isn’t your employee.

 Self-employed workers usually provide their own tools.
 They offer their services to the general public in an independent business.

-If the babysitter is your employee, you must provide a Form W-2 if one of these is true:
+If the babysitter is your employee, you generally must provide a Form W-2 if one of these is true:

-- You paid the employee at least 2000 in 2017.
+- You paid the employee at least $2,200 in during the tax year.

 - You paid the employee wages of any amount, and you withheld federal tax.

-Learn more about W-2 Form codes and boxes from the tax experts at H&R Block.
+Learn more about IRS Letter 5040 and how to handle an inquiry of your business' income with help from the tax experts at H&R Block.